What is the Silent Way approach?

 The silent way is effective for all levels but beginner silent way teachers usually find it easier to start with beginners because they need to explore the material and the rest.
-The more the silent way experiments, the better she understand that Silent Way goes far beyond the material.
+The more the silent way teacher experiments, the better she understands that Silent Way goes far beyond the material.
 We can have a Silent Way class without charts, rods, pointers, silence.
 Silent way is appropriate for all levels.

 - Is The Silent Way confined to small class sizes, or can it also be effective with larger classes?

 Again, it seems easier for a beginner SW teacher to handle small class sizes but it’s possible and as effective to work with larger classes.